 If you are gifted diapers, keep them in their boxes until you are absolutely ready to use them.
-You are able to exchange diapers to most stores if the package is unopened (Summer 2020 note: check store return policies for COVID-19 changes as some stores are limiting returns).
+You are usually able to exchange diapers to most stores if the package is unopened.

 If you are in-between sizes, try a sized-up diaper first before opening a box of the smaller size so that you aren’t stuck with a half used box that your baby outgrew.
 For opened boxes, you may consider selling them on Facebook Marketplace or donating them.

 No matter how minimalist you want to be with your baby, babies inevitably require some accessories.
 At a minimum you’ll need a safe sleep space, some clothes, feeding items, and transport for your baby.
 You’ll also find there is baby gear that will just make your life easier (looking at you, my beloved baby jails).